YottaDB/YDBDoc/MessageRecovery/errors.rst

 LITNONGRAPH, standard requires graphics in string literals; found non-printable: $ZCHAR(cccc)

-Compile Time Warning: flags a standard violation.
+Compile Time Warning: Flags a standard violation.
 The generated code will accept the string, even though it contains cccc, which is not a visible character.

 Action: Consider revising the literal to use $[Z]CHAR() and possibly concatenation to make the code more maintainable.